severalnines/docs/installation.rst

 Ansible Role
 ++++++++++++++

 If you are automating your infrastructure using :term:`Ansible`, we have created a role for this purpose and it is available at `Ansible Galaxy <https://galaxy.ansible.com/severalnines/clustercontrol>`_.
+This role also supports deploy a new cluster and import existing cluster into ClusterControl automatically, as shown under `Example Playbook`_.

+.. seealso:: `ClusterControl Ansible Github <https://github.com/severalnines/ansible-clustercontrol>`_ page.

 Getting the role is as easy as:

 .. code-block:: bash